hackkaliboi/Godirect2.0/PUBLIC_IMAGES_GUIDE.md

 # Public Images Guide

-This guide explains the image directories structure and how to use them for the GoDirectly real estate platform.
+This guide explains the image directories structure and how to use them for the GODIRECT real estate platform.

 ## Image Directories